 SKIING IN SAALBACH

-The Skicircus Saalbach-Hinterglemm/Leogang – a magical ring of 2,000m peaks – is one of the biggest ski areas in Austria with 270km of slopes, accessed by 70 lifts.
+The Skicircus Saalbach-Hinterglemm/Leogang – a magical ring of 2,000m peaks – is one of the biggest ski areas in Austria with 167 miles of slopes, accessed by 70 lifts.
 It also boasts one of the most sophisticated lift systems in Austria and is perfect for intermediate skiers.
-Beginners, families and experts can enjoy 140km blue, 112km red and 18km of black slopes making up one of the most diverse and best ski areas in the Alps.
+Beginners, families and experts can enjoy 86 miles of blue, 69 miles of red, and 11 miles of black slopes making up one of the most diverse and best ski areas in the Alps.

 My friend and I spent the day skiing from Leogang to Saalbach and back (which takes a couple of hours each way), and we had an amazing time.
 The slopes are wide, the lifts are fast, and the snow coverage is excellent.
 The Skicircus Saalbach also scattered with fun après-ski restaurant/bars where you can stop for lunch or cocktails with an amazing view.
 During March they hold White Pearl Mountain Days with live music and DJs performing at different venues around the mountain.